lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 Now we're at core of the question: which build tool should you choose if you were to adopt a monorepo approach today?

 My answer is quite grim.
-None of them is good enough for a clear cut answer because of their polarised JavaScript support: they either support _only_ JavaScript or they don't support it _at all_.
+None of them is good enough for a clear-cut answer because of their polarised JavaScript support: they either support _only_ JavaScript or they don't support it _at all_.

-For example, a somewhat "traditional" early stage startup with a web product, an Android application, and an iOS one would run into some complications adopting a monorepo because of this.
+For example, a somewhat "traditional" early-stage startup with a web product, an Android application, and an iOS one would run into some complications adopting a monorepo because of this.